eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

   .. note::

-      To make these scripts available from anywhere, add the ``scripts`` folder path to the ``PATH`` environment variable.
+      To make these scripts accessible from any directory, add the ``scripts`` folder path to the ``PATH`` environment variable.

 ..
 External links